Selling CBD oil online 101: which payment gateways are best?

 Starting-up a CBD e-commerce business is considered “high-risk.”

 First and foremost, as with all businesses, you will need to register your company.
 While we advise you to speak to an accountant before settling, you should consider an LLC setup as its Limited Liability is well suited for industries that are considered high-risk.
 Before you can start selling and processing payments, you need to ensure that you have all the relevant paperwork in order.
 Especially making sure to have a Tax ID/EIN from the IRS.
 Without that step, you will be dead in the water.

 Get Your CBD Business Online

-You’ve registered your company, the basic paperwork is in order; now what?
+You’ve registered your company; the necessary paperwork is in order; now what?

 Although it is worth reminding you that while having an online presence and doing your online marketing right is important, you also should be wary of what claims you make about your products online.
 Be sure to use the resource we mentioned under ”What is CBD exactly?” and do further research before making claims as to the features and attributes of your product.
 If you are in doubt, it is always useful to reach out and seek expert advice.

 How to get back online selling CBD oil

 You’ve just gotten your CBD merchant account shut down; you know how stressful that can be.
 Now the real work begins.
 CBD Oil and many other industries require more oversight and security than your standard payment gateway or traditional merchant account.
 This is why it is referred to as “high-risk” in the e-commerce industry.
 Don’t worry though, because this is where we at Tasker Payment Gateways LLC can help you step by step to get your established e-commerce business back up and running.
 Feel free to contact us, and we will offer our assistance with no upfront fees or any obligations sign up for services.
 We will take the time to educate you and help you integrate your site so you can start selling again as soon as possible.